thelastpickle/cassandra-medusa/README.md

 * Backup purge
 * Support for local storage, Google Cloud Storage (GCS) and AWS S3 through [Apache Libcloud](https://libcloud.apache.org/).
 Can be extended to support other storage providers supported by Apache Libcloud.
 * Support for clusters using single tokens or vnodes
-* Full or incremental backups
+* Full or differential backups

 Setup